-The current taxation rule on capital gains on the sale of real estate requires the person to pay levy, which is dependent on the value of the house.
+The current taxation rule on capital gains on the sale of real estate requires the person to pay the levy, which is dependent on the value of the house.
 The taxes linked to buying properties and stamp duty is widely known.
 Such taxes apply to residential properties of value more than £125,000 and non –residential of value more than £150,000.
-It also includes the 3 per cent levy on additional property or buy- to- let purchases.
+It also includes the 3 percent levy on additional property or buys- to- let purchases.
 One can skip the stamp duty by flipping properties of value less than £125,000.

 Government to scrap Help-to-buy

-The help to buy option led to rise in Home builder shares.
+The help to buy option led to rising in Homebuilder shares.
 Currently, prospective buyers are waiting for the government to announce schemes to help ownership by younger buyers.
 The government also scrapped stamp duty for shared ownership of residential properties below £500,000.

 To know more about UK properties, click Hamilton International Estates (www.hamiltoninternationalestates.com).